CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab21.md

 # Lab 21: Translate Speech

-Azure AI Speech includes a speech translation API that you can use to translate spoken language.
-For example, suppose you want to develop a translator application that people can use when traveling in places where they don't speak the local language.
-They would be able to say phrases such as "Where is the station?" or "I need to find a pharmacy" in their own language, and have it translate them to the local language.
+### Estimated Duration: 30 Minutes

+## Lab Overview

+In this lab, you will explore Azure AI Speech, a cloud-based service for real-time speech translation.
+You’ll provision an Azure AI Speech resource, configure a Python application in Cloud Shell, and connect it with your Speech resource using keys and region.
+You will enhance the app by adding code to recognize spoken input, translate it into multiple target languages, and synthesize the translations into speech.
+By the end of the lab, you will gain hands-on experience in building multilingual speech-enabled applications using Azure AI Speech.

+## Lab Objectives

+- Task 1: Create an Azure AI Speech resource
+- Task 2: Prepare to develop an app in Cloud Shell
-In this lab, you'll use the Azure AI Speech SDK for Python to create a simple application based on this example.
+- Task 3: Add code to use the Azure AI Speech SDK
+- Task 4: Run the app
+- Task 5: Implement speech translation
+- Task 6: Synthesize the translation to speech

 ### Task 1: Create an Azure AI Speech resource

-Let's start by creating an Azure AI Speech resource.
+In this task, you will create an Azure AI Speech resource in the Azure portal.

 1. Open the **Azure portal**, search for **Speech service (1)** and select **Speech service (2)** from the services.